Adrianyeoyh/ESD_G4T2/README.md

 ./kong-setup.sh
 ```

-This registers upstreams, services, and routes in Kong via the Admin API.
+This registers upstreams, services, routes, and enables the Prometheus monitoring plugin.

 ### 5. Verify